njanakiev/blender-scripting/README.md

 ![Torus Formula](/img/torus_formula.png)

-where the values u, v are between 0 and 1 and are then mapped to x, y, z coordinates with the parameterization.
-In the example the function `torusSurface(r0, r1)` returns this surface parameterization function which is then used in `createSurface(surface, n, m)`, which creates the object from a n by m grid.
-The function `createSurface(surface, n, m)` can be also used for other parameterizations such as [surfaces of revolution](https://en.wikipedia.org/wiki/Surface_of_revolution) or other [parametric surfaces](https://en.wikipedia.org/wiki/Parametric_surface), which need to be translated into function.
+where the values u, v are between 0 and 1 and are then mapped to x, y, z coordinates.
+In [parametric_torus.py](examples/parametric_torus.py), the function `torusSurface(r0, r1)` returns the surface parameterization function for a torus which is then used in `createSurface(surface, n, m)` as the first argument, which creates the object from a n by m grid.
+The function `createSurface(surface, n, m)` can be also used for other parameterizations such as [surfaces of revolution](https://en.wikipedia.org/wiki/Surface_of_revolution) or other [parametric surfaces](https://en.wikipedia.org/wiki/Parametric_surface).

 ![Parametric Torus](/img/parametric_torus.png)